peter-w-bryant/Pigeonhole.dev/README.md

 > with app.app_context():
 >    db.create_all()
 ```
 this will create a SQLite DB instance named ```database.db``` in the ```/backend/api/instance```.
-Check that your DB was created correctly by checking that the executing the following commands from your terminal,
+Check that your DB was created correctly by checking that executing the following commands from your terminal,
 ```bash
 cd instance
 sqlite3 database.db
 sqlite> .tables
 ```
 you should then see ```projects  users``` indicating that both the projects and users tables were created successfully.